JMBeresford/retrom/README.md

 #### Cargo

 The Retrom Service is also available via Cargo.
 Installing via cargo will build the binary on your system, so you will need to have the Rust toolchain installed.
+This means you can run the service without Docker, and you can run it on any platform that Rust ( and Retrom's dependency list ) supports.

 It is suggested to use [rustup](https://rustup.rs/) to install the Rust toolchain.
 You will also need to make sure you have some dependencies installed on your system: